-If the bankrupt has one dependant, their income threshold is increased by 18%; by 27% for two dependants, by 32% for three, by 34% for four, and by 36% for more than four dependants.
+If the bankrupt has one dependant, their income threshold is increased approximately by 18 per cent; by 27 per cent for two dependants, by 32 per cent for three, by 34 per cent for four, and by 36 per cent for more than four dependants.

 The bankrupt can apply in writing to the trustee to have their income contribution varied on the basis of hardship, for reasons such as ongoing medical expenses, the need to pay for child care in order to work, or the expense of paying for private rental accommodation (s 139T).

 If the bankrupt is not happy with the trustee’s response, or if the trustee does not make a decision after 30 days, the bankrupt can: